Student decision note

 Your parents probably banked at the same place for 30 years.
 That strategy is dead.

-The 2026 Student Mindset: Be a mercenary.
+The 2026 Student Mindset: Be a financial mercenary.
 If your bank isn't paying you at least 4.00%, fire them.
 It takes 10 minutes to open a new account online.

 Final Review: Which One Should You Pick?